dojo/widgets/README.md

 `on[X]`, e.g. for a `dismiss` event, then event handler called by the child widget must be called `onDismiss`

+### Controlled vs uncontrolled form widgets
+Currently, all of our *form* widgets are 'controlled' widgets.
+This means that a parent widget is responsible to the 'state' of the child widget.
+'Controlled' widgets are also known as 'stateless' widgets.

 ### Icons